erjosito/azure-networking-lab/README.md

 **Note:** the Linux machines that we use as firewalls in this lab have the Linux package "iptables" installed to work as firewall.
 A tutorial of iptables is out of the scope of this lab guide.
 Suffice to say here that the word "MASQUERADE" means to translate the source IP address of packets and replace it with its own interface address.
 In other words, source-NAT.
 There are two MASQUERADE entries, one per each interface of the NVA.
 You can see to which interface the entries refer to with the command `sudo iptables -vL -t nat`

 **Step 9.** We will simulate a failure of the NVA where the connection is going through (in this case 10.4.2.101, linuxnva-1).
-First of all, verify that both ports 1138 (used by the internal load balancer of this lab scenario) and 1139 (used by the external load balancer of a lab scenario later in this guide) are open:
+First of all, verify that both ports 1138 (used by the internal load balancer of this lab scenario) and 1139 (that could be used by the external load balancer) are open:

 <pre lang="...">
 lab-user@linuxnva-1:~$ <b>nc -zv -w 1 127.0.0.1 1138-1139</b>